 By Charles M. Skinner in 1896

-A company of Crow, fleeing from the Sioux, gained this citadel and defended the path so vigorously that their pursuers gave overall attempts to follow them, but squatted calmly on the plain and proceeded to starve them out.
+A company of Crow, fleeing from the Sioux, gained this citadel and defended the path so vigorously that their pursuers gave up attempts to follow them, but squatted calmly on the plain and proceeded to starve them out.
 On a dark night, the besieged killed some of their ponies and made lariats of their hides, by which they reached the ground on the unguarded side of the rock.
-They slid down, one at a time, and made off all but one aged Indian, who stayed to keep the camp-fire burning as a blind.
-He went down and surrendered on the next day, but the Wious, respecting his age and loyalty, gave him freedom.
+They slid down, one at a time, and made off all but one aged Indian, who stayed to keep the campfire burning as a blind.
+He went down and surrendered on the next day, but the Sioux, respecting his age and loyalty, gave him freedom.

 About the Author: Charles Montgomery Skinner (1852-1907), an American writer, is best known for his collections of myths, legends and folklore found both in the United States and across the world.
 His writings were wide-ranging, including his popular folklore tales, as well as guides to gardening and urban beautification, and natural history.
 This tale is from his nine volume set of Myths and Legends of Our Own Land, published in 1896.
 However, the story, as it appears here is not verbatim, as it has been edited for clarification, additional information, and ease of the modern reader.
 However, the context remains essentially the same.